JatinSri1909/JatinSri1909/README.md

 - 👋 Hi, I’m @JatinSri1909,a passionate programmer and technology enthusiast.
 I love exploring new technologies and working on exciting projects that challenge me to grow as a developer.
-- 👀 I’m interested in Web Development, Open Source, and AI&ML
+- 👀 I’m interested in Web Development,and Open Source.
-- 🌱 I’m currently learning React.js for frontend development, C++ for DSA and Python for AI&ML.
+- 🌱 I’m currently learning React.js for frontend development, C++ for DSA and Python.
 - 💞️ I’m looking to collaborate on interesting projects.
 If you have an exciting idea or need help with any development work, feel free to reach out to me.
 - 📫 How to reach me
   - Email: jatinmavrik007@gmail.com